Juggernaut (character): 2010s

-A continuation where Iceman #5 left off, Cain is apprehended by S.H.I.E.L.D. and is being flown to a secure location but gets accidentally summoned by Dr. Voodoo to the X-Mansion.
-Cain fights a mixed team of veterans (Rogue, Quicksilver, Wanda, Dr. Voodoo & Wasp) and newbie (Quicksilver's latest girl-friend: Synapse).
-Once Juggernaut has engaged them, Rogue power punches him away from the team to give them more space.
-Quicksilver attempts to finish the fight quickly by racing Synapse over to Cain to get his helmet off so she can mentally neutralize him.
-Pietro quickly gets the helmet off but finds out Cain's wearing a mental protection skull cap underneath.
-Cain subsequently attacks Synapse, almost killing her.
-More battle ensues and Dr. Voodoo sends his summoned Cyttorak minions to "fix" Cain's armor and thus "sealing" him inside his armor.
-The little Cyttorak builders then carry Cain back into Cyttorak's realm and Doctor Voodoo closes the portal.
+Following a battle with Iceman, Juggernaut is apprehended by S.H.I.E.L.D. and is being flown to a secure location, but gets accidentally summoned by Doctor Voodoo to the X-Mansion.
+Quicksilver removes Juggernaut's helmet, but learns that he is wearing a secondary protective cap underneath.
+Juggernaut subsequently attacks Synapse, almost killing her.
+Voodoo sends his summoned Cyttorak minions to "fix" Juggernaut's armor, sealing him inside it.
+The Cyttorak builders carry Juggernaut back into Cyttorak's realm and Doctor Voodoo closes the portal.